apprenticeharper/DeDRM_tools/ReadMe_First.txt

 2. input file: drmbook.epub
 3. output file: name-ypu-want_for_free_book.epub

-Also… once you successfully generate your adept.der keyfile using WINE, you can use the regular ineptepub plugin with the standard Linux calibre.
+Also… once you successfully generate your adept.der keyfile using Wine, you can use the regular ineptepub plugin with the standard Linux calibre.
 Just put the *.der file(s) in your calibre configuration directory. so if you want you can use calibre in Linux:

 11. install the plugins from the tools as discribed in the readmes for win